A Theory of Atomic Beamforming: Atomic Beamforming with Segmental Vapor Cells

-There is a drawback associated with atomic beamforming using a continuous vapor cell.
-Although increasing the cell length, $L$, can narrow the beamwidth, the beamforming gain does not improve monotonically.
-Instead, the gain ultimately declines in the PSN regime due to the exponential decay of laser power within the vapor cell.
-This limitation constrains the overall beamforming performance.
-In this section, we propose an alternative architecture for the single-antenna RARE system---the segmental vapor cell---to mitigate this issue, as illustrated in Fig.~\ref{img:seg_vc}. { The key idea is to uniformly divide the standard continuous cell of length $L$ into $M$ smaller segments.
-These segments are aligned in a line with a clear-air gap, $d_g$, separating each adjacency.
-This architecture allows for the expansion of the effectively occupied length of all segments by increasing either the number of segments, $M$, or the gap, $d_g$, without increasing the attenuation distance of light, $L$.
-It can thereby provide a narrower beamwidth and higher beamforming gain than the continuous-cell architecture.}
+Although atomic beamforming with a single vapor cell can narrow the beamwidth by increasing the cell length $L$, the beamforming gain does not grow monotonically.
+Instead, the gain eventually decreases in the PSN regime due to the exponential attenuation of laser power inside the atomic medium.
+This limitation constrains the achievable beamforming performance of the single-cell architecture.
+To mitigate this issue, we propose a \emph{segmental-vapor-cell} architecture, as illustrated in Fig.~\ref{img:seg_vc}.
+The key idea is to uniformly divide a long vapor cell of length $L$ into $M$ shorter segments.
+These segments are arranged collinearly along the optical propagation path, with a clear-air gap $d_g$ inserted between each pair of adjacent segments.
+By increasing either the number of segments $M$ or the gap $d_g$, the effective reception area can be enlarged without increasing the total light-attenuation distance $L$.
+As a result, this architecture can achieve a narrower beamwidth and higher beamforming gain than the single-vapor‑cell design. { Notably, the segmental-vapor-cell architecture still requires only a single pair of probe and coupling lasers to probe the atom-field interaction, together with a single PD to convert the transmitted probe light into photocurrent.}

-\subsection{{ Mathematical} Characterization of Signal, Noise, and SNR}
+\subsection{Mathematical Characterization of Signal, Noise, and SNR}

-We provide a mathematical characterization of the received signals and noises with a segmental vapor cell.
-A single pair of laser beams simultaneously passes through the entire array of cell segments, while the probe laser is detected by a single PD. { Denote the length and effectively occupied length of each segment as $d_s = \frac{L}{M}$ and $d_e = d_s + d_g$, respectively.
-The overall effective length occupied by all segments is thus enlarged to $L_e = L + (M-1)d_g$.} Consider the fact that the reflection coefficient of commercial anti-reflection (AR) coated vapor cells is less than $0.5\%$~\cite{ARcoating}, and the atmospheric attenuation coefficient of light in a clear environment is less than $1\:$dB/km \cite{Laser_attenuation}.
-The reflection losses at cell surfaces and the free-space attenuation can be safely neglected.
-As a result, the total decay experienced by the probe laser is approximated by replacing the attenuation within a continuous cell (as in \eqref{eq:probe}) with a sum of attenuation over all segments:
+We now derive the signal and noise models for the segmental-cell architecture.
+A single pair of laser beams sequentially traverses all $M$ cell segments, and the output probe light is collected by one PD.
+Let the physical length of each segment be $d_s = \frac{L}{M}$ and the center‑to‑center spacing between adjacent segments be $d_e = d_s + d_g$.
+The total effective aperture occupied by all segments is thus $L_e = L + (M-1)d_g$. {Compared with the single-cell architecture, the output probe power in the segmental architecture must account for both the absorption of the probe laser inside each segment and the reflection losses at the $2M$ cell‑air interfaces, which is thus expressed as